awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario4.md

 ## Routing<a name="VPC_Scenario4_Routing"></a>

 Your VPC has an implied router \(shown in the configuration diagram for this scenario\)\.
-In this scenario, the VPC wizard creates a route table that routes all traffic destined for an address outside the VPC to the VPN connection, and associates the route table with the subnet\.
+In this scenario, the VPC wizard creates a route table that routes all traffic destined for an address outside the VPC to the AWS Site\-to\-Site VPN connection, and associates the route table with the subnet\.

 The following describes the route table for this scenario\.
 The first entry is the default entry for local routing in the VPC; this entry enables the instances in this VPC to communicate with each other\.
 The second entry routes all other subnet traffic to the virtual private gateway \(for example, `vgw-1a2b3c4d`\)\.